Pentecost: 2000 Years Ago or 2017?

 Pentecost (Shavuot in Hebrew) was commanded to the Israelites in Exodus 23, while they were still in the wilderness (and further explained in Leviticus 23).
 What were the Israelites remembering for 1400 years before the Holy Spirit was poured out?
 And why are we to continue remembering it annually 2000 years after the events of Acts 2?

-In 2013, Pentecost begins at sunset on June 8, 2014 and is the fourth in God’s seven holy Feasts – all of which have historic, current and future significance.
+Pentecost is the fourth in God’s seven holy Feasts – all of which have historic, current and future significance.
 Most of us understand the current reality of Pentecost – Yeshua’s righteous sacrifice allowed Him to be accepted at the right hand of God in heaven, releasing God’s Spirit to dwell in man on earth.
 But what comes before and after Pentecost makes it even more exciting today.

 Just before Pentecost is The Feast of Firstfruits.
 Historically on that day an offering was given to God from the very first of the new crop, before any could be consumed.
 Currently, living after Yeshua’s time, we can see that His resurrection was in accordance with the Feast of Firstfruits when He offered Himself to God as the “first fruits of those who are asleep” (I Cor.
 15:20-23) — the first to be resurrected.